wildfoundry/dataplicity-lomond/docs/guide.rst

 Client
 ++++++

-To close a websocket, call the :meth:`~lomond.websocket.Websocket.close` method to initiate a *websocket close handshake*.
+To close a websocket, call the :meth:`~lomond.websocket.WebSocket.close` method to initiate a *websocket close handshake*.
 You may call this method from within the websocket loop, or from another thread.

-When you call :meth:`~lomond.websocket.Websocket.close`, Lomond sends a close packet to the server.
+When you call :meth:`~lomond.websocket.WebSocket.close`, Lomond sends a close packet to the server.
 The server will respond by sending a close packet of its own.
 Only when this echoed close packet is received will the WebSocket close the underlaying tcp/ip socket.
 This allows both ends